Vivekkumar0412/Voting_Backend/README.md

 # Voting Application

-This is a backend application for a voting system where user can vote for candidates.
+This is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.

 ## Features